Akkatecture/Documentation/content/docs/walkthrough/your_first_events.md

 * Bank account can be opened.
 * Money can be sent to a bank account.
 * Bank fees for sent money can be deducted from bank account.
-* Monkey can be received by a bank account.
+* Money can be received by a bank account.

 Lets model these events accordingly.